bgarcial/sentia-assessment/README.md

 ---
 #### Getting into in the Deployment Architecture Desgin.

 According to the previous facts, assumptions and questions, I want to detail the design of the solution
+(Draft diagram ... of course.
+I have to create it from draw.io, it's just for illustrative purposes.)

 ![alt text](https://cldup.com/NBFVWcTdRd.jpg "HA second approach")